Handvask/handvask/README.md

 # How to run the project

-If you want to run the project locally, you will have to do the following:
+To run the project locally, the following steps are required:

-1. First create .env files in the following directories:
+1. First, create .env files in the following directories:

    execute the local-run.sh script in the root directory of the project.
-This will create the .env files for you.
+This will create the .env files.
    This file should be provided in the hand-in or the discord channel.

 ```bash